1953 NORTH AMERICAN T-6G TEXAN “HAPPY HOUR”

 Over 600 T-6’s are still flying today.
 “Happy Hour” was one of the last 1000 T-6’s built.
 It was configured as a “G” model and was manufactured by North American Aviation in 1953 in Downey, California.
 It was flown in South African Air Force (SAAF).
 Today there are hundreds of Texans flying in private hands, and their value continues to increase.
 Since the WW II, it remains as a popular warbird aircraft used for airshow demonstrations, static displays and movies.

-T-6G Texan / Harvard “Happy Hour” was brought into M.S.Ö.
-Air & Space Museum with the contributions of Mr. Tayfun USLU.
-The aircraft is in airworthy condition.
+1953 model T-6G Texan / Harvard "Happy Hour" with serial number SA079 was brought to M.S.Ö.
+Air & Space Museum in August 2018 with the contributions of Tayfun USLU.

 T-6G of the museum at South African Air Force

 Rate of Climb

 Cruising Speed 144 mph